tobiasafischer/dragndrop/README.md

 }
 ```

-Lets get into the spicy stuff 💯 💅 🔥

-So our next variable is the wonderful
+Our next variable is

 ```tsx
 <Droppable />
 ```

-Droppable is basically a container that a draggable item is able to be dropped in.
-It takes a couple of props but really all we care about is ***droppableId***, ***direction***, and ***type***.
-As you can see above in result,  we see this “droppableId” fella come up OFTEN so get used to them.
-Basically all this does is lets us identify which thingy we are dropping our drag into so we can manipulate the array appropriately.
-If you have ONE droppable, you can hardcode the droppableId (because there’s only one thing to drop on duh!), however, for dynamic lists you want to use a custom id (i just used uuid in this case) to differentiate the children (think of it like a key).
+Droppable serves as a container that enables the placement of a draggable item.
+While it possesses multiple properties, our primary focus lies on the essential ones, namely droppableId, direction, and type.
+As demonstrated in the aforementioned output, the "droppableId" identifier frequently appears, thus warranting familiarity with it.
+Essentially, this identifier allows us to determine the specific element into which we are dropping our draggable item, facilitating appropriate manipulation of the corresponding array.
+In scenarios where a single droppable area suffices (owing to the presence of only one possible target), hardcoding the droppableId is a viable option.
+However, when dealing with dynamic lists, it is advisable to employ a custom identifier (such as uuid, as illustrated in this instance) to differentiate the individual child elements, akin to using a key.

-If you wanna get a lil more abstract think of Droppable like a container for your draggable children lol.
+For a more abstract perspective, one can liken Droppable to a container that accommodates draggable children.

-(if you want the actual props)
+(If you require the specific properties)

 ```tsx
 type Props = {|